sveltejs/svelte/site/content/docs/05-accessibility-warnings.md

 ### `a11y-structure`

-Warns when accessibility related elements are not in a right structure.
+Enforce that certain DOM elements have the correct structure.

 ```sv
 <!-- A11y: <figcaption> must be an immediate child of <figure> -->